xyo-geohacker/chaincheck/DEVELOPMENT_GUIDE.md

 - **Testing**: Verify location-based queries against your local Archivist data
 - **Debugging**: Inspect Diviner query processing and results
 - **Integration Testing**: Test complete Archivist + Diviner workflow locally

+**Important Note**: The Diviner code in `./diviner` is from the GitHub repository [XYOracleNetwork/api-location.diviner.xyo.network-express](https://github.com/XYOracleNetwork/api-location.diviner.xyo.network-express), which has not been updated since August 2022.
+As a result:
+- **Diviner functionality with XL1 is primarily mocked** - The Diviner does not fully support XL1 blockchain queries
+- **Archivist is the off-chain source of record** - Location data is typically extracted directly from Archivist payloads rather than relying on Diviner queries
+- The backend falls back to using Archivist data when Diviner queries fail or return empty results

 **Prerequisites**: A local Archivist must be running (see [Local Archivist Setup](#7-local-archivist-setup-optional) above).